 You will need cash if you plan on renting a vehicle for your trip since the fuel stations on the island do not accept credit or debit cards at all.

 3. Getting Around

 While there are no ride-sharing services such as Uber or Lyft on the island, there is a bus service.
 Of course, you would need to know the routes, schedules, etc., to take full advantage of the service.

 If you’re staying at a resort, you could always check with the front desk and find out if they offer a shuttle service to attractions or perhaps the capital city.
 Either way, you’re at the whim of someone else’s schedule, so going on adventures on your own may be a bit more limited.

 We opted to rent a car for our trip since we knew we would be doing quite a bit of diving and sightseeing.
-When renting a vehicle, I recommend you consider all the activities you may be doing while on the island when deciding the car’s size.
-Many of the cars are compact or sub-compact in size, making it challenging to travel with tanks and gear.
+When renting a vehicle, I recommend considering all the activities you may be doing while on the island when deciding the car’s size.
+Many are compact or sub-compact in size, making traveling with tanks and gear challenging.

 Another option to consider when renting a car is whether you want an automatic or manual transmission.
 There are many hills on the island, along with what seems like endless traffic circles, and unless you’re willing to be shifting gears constantly, an automatic transmission can be a blessing.

-While your personal auto insurance may cover a rental car at home, they typically do not cover rentals in foreign countries.
-Purchasing optional vehicle insurance when renting the car is always a good idea.
+While your auto insurance may cover a rental car at home, they typically do not cover rentals in foreign countries.
+Purchasing optional vehicle insurance when renting a car is always a good idea.
 Nothing can ruin a great trip faster than a costly expense due to an auto accident.